Recently updated on October 22nd, 2025 at 12:51 am

 Take a boat ride down Ljubljanica river

 Take a romantic boat ride for the best views of the pretty Ljubljanica river.
 You’ll cruise the glittering waters under the famous Triple Bridge, Shoemaker’s Bridge and Dragon Bridge.
-You’ll also pass by gorgeous houses built in Ljubljana’s Baroque style.
+This river cruise also passes by gorgeous houses built in Ljubljana’s Baroque style.

 If you’re looking for unique things to do in Ljubljana, you can also go stand up paddling down the Ljubljanica river.
 It’s becoming a popular activity and is a fun way to see the city.
 After your trip down the river, spend some time wandering the riverbank of Ljubljanica.
 There are plenty of cafés where you can take a break and admire the beautiful views.

 Journey to the exquisite turquoise waters of Lake Bled, one of the most enchanting places in Europe.
-Surrounded by alpine forests and snowy peaks, you can take a ‘Pletna’ boat trip on the lake’s dazzling waters.
+Located an hour away from Ljubljana and surrounded by alpine forests and snowy peaks, you can take a ‘Pletna’ boat trip on the lake’s dazzling waters.

 You’ll see Bled Island and the mystical Church of Assumption.
 You can also explore the ancient interior of medieval Bled Castle, perched on the cliffs overlooking the lake.
 It’s over 1,000 years old and thought to be the oldest castle in Slovenia.